iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 > It stopped checking for exposures on 1/3/21.
 My notifications are turned on and the app isn't affected by my phone's background app battery saver.<br> :date: __2021-01-14 14:24:16__

 > Not one alert not clear if it on<br> :date: __2021-01-13 19:47:42__

-> Same as others.
-Cannot report positive case.
-Makes it hard to help people if we can't report to give people a heads up.<br> :date: __2021-01-13 13:37:18__

-> Terrible design.
-I opened it, shows the last time it was checked was November 24th.
-Uninstalled and reinstalled still the same thing this time no last check showing.
-Find no way to check stats or anything.<br> :date: __2021-01-11 23:51:29__

-> Stopped updating.<br> :date: __2021-01-11 16:48:23__